kevinlawler/kona/README.md

 K was originally designed by Arthur Whitney and [Kx Systems](http://kx.com/).
 Praise for K should be taken to refer to Kx's K. Kx sells a popular database called KDB+.
 People can and do create networked trading platforms in hours.
 If your business needs production support, you can [evaluate KDB+ prior to purchasing from Kx](http://kx.com/software-download.php), or possibly speak with Kx consulting partner [First Derivatives](http://www.firstderivatives.com/).
 The 32-bit version of KDB+ is available for free.

 Kx's KDB+ uses the Q language, and is built on top of K4.
-Kx used to sell a database called KDB, which used the KSQL language, and was built on top of K3, an earlier K. To the confusion of all, these terms are used interchangeably.
-Kx's K3 is basically no longer available.
+Kx used to sell a database called KDB, which used the KSQL language, and was built on top of K3, an earlier K. Prior to that, Kx sold K2 as its primary product.
+To the confusion of all, these terms are used interchangeably.
+Kx's K3 and K2 are basically no longer available.
 While you get K4 with KDB+, K4 is proprietary to Kx and no documentation is available.
 Kona is a reimplementation that targets K3 but includes features inferred from K4 or implemented elsewhere.
 Kona is unaffiliated with Kx.

 Installation